How much does it cost to charge a Tesla? It ranges from about $8 to $18 to fully charge a Tesla, depending on the model vehicle you drive.

 The cost to charge at home is definitely cheaper, unless you get free supercharging of course.

 Important Note: since 2017, Tesla no longer subsidizes the Supercharger network.
 The network needs to pay for itself allowing for better expansion and upgrades.
-All the while, not reducing the profitability of car sales.
+While not reducing the profitability of car sales.

 - Honda Accord: 14.8 gallons x 38 MPG = 562.4 miles costing $37.87 (14.8 gallons x $2.559 per gallon)